zemiguel20/AirRaceGame/Documentation/Index.md

 Also, we have the default created EventSystem object, which manages the input events for the UI, using the Unity's Input System UI Input Module.

+For the Scaling of the Canvas, we put the option *UI Scale Mode* in *Scale With Screen Size*, for simple scaling across multiple resolutions.